 Arca Noae is continually working on support for new drivers for new hardware and applications with its business partners and developers.
 These are some of the projects we currently seeing active development efforts or are in the planning or “future consideration” stages.

-Short Term Projects (Less than 3 Months)
+Short Term Projects (Current work)

 These are projects which are currently under active development.
 Completion of these projects is expected fairly soon.